Óscar R. Benavides: Caquetá River campaign

-First presidential term
+First presidency (1914–1915)

 In 1913, the President of Peru was Guillermo Billinghurst, who had been elected in 1912 with the backing of workers' movements.
 Faced with the opposition of a significant sector of Congress, Billinghurst planned to dissolve Congress.
 Some Congressmen conspired to depose the President, and obtained the backing of Lieutenant Colonel José Urdanivia Ginés, head of a section of the Army General Staff.
 Billinghurst attempted to arm the population to fight the Armed Forces.
 The conspirators approached Colonel Benavides, who agreed to back them, both to defend the Constitutional order and to avoid a division of the Armed Forces (Basadre, p.
 3733–3734).
 On February 4, 1914, the Army, under the command of Benavides, obtained from President Billinghurst a statement of willingness to negotiate.
 Billinghurst was deposed and exiled to Chile, where he died the following year.

 As Chief of Staff, Benavides was appointed by the conspirers to preside over a Government Council.
 On May 15, the National Congress designated him as Provisional President.
 On December 17, Benavides ascended to General of Brigade (Tauro, p.
 285).
 During the 18 months of his government, Benavides restored political order and stability.
 Regarding his cabinets, Basadre (p.
 3772) writes: "General Benavides’ choice of collaborators was cautious and balanced".
 Benavides called general presidential elections which were won by José Pardo y Barreda, who governed from August 18, 1915.

 President Pardo sent Benavides to Paris (1916) as an observer of World War I; he was a witness at the Battle of Verdun.
 Subsequently (1917), Pardo sent him to Italy as Extraordinary Emissary and Plenipotentiary Minister.
 On July 4, 1919, Augusto B. Leguía became President of Peru as the result of a coup d´état against Pardo.
 In December 1920, Benavides resigned from the post in Rome and returned to Lima.

 Leguía feared that Benavides would organize a revolt, and had him arrested on May 3, 1921.
 Benavides and twenty-five other citizens were boarded as prisoners on the Paita steamship destined to Sydney, Australia.
-A revolt, commanded by Benavides, captured the ship’s captain and officers, and changed the route to Costa Rica.
+A revolt, commanded by Benavides, captured the ship's captain and officers, and changed the route to Costa Rica.
 From Costa Rica.
 Benavides moved to Panama and thence to Guayaquil (Ecuador) where he renewed contacts with elements opposing Leguia.
 In November 1927, he moved to France.